tomhrr/cosh/doc/all.md

 `mhash` takes an integer argument, removes that number of element pairs from the stack, and returns a hash containing each of those pairs, where the first element is the key and the second is the value.

+`hr` takes a hash, an initial index argument, a function, and a final index argument, and takes the value at the initial index from the hash, calls the function on that value, and sets the result as the value of the final index in the hash.
+The hash is left on the stack at the end of the call.

 #### Higher-order functions (map, grep, for, etc.)